Our Mission

 To Protect and Preserve Our Natural Resources

-By implementing on-the-ground, landscape-scale treatments to reduce the threat of massive wildfires while actively restoring and rebalancing high-risk forested lands.
-The protection and preservation work we accomplish TODAY is the conservation and restoration of our resources and wildlands TOMORROW.
+The protection and preservation work we accomplish TODAY is the conservation and health of our forests TOMORROW

 Our Vision